CyberMiles/blog/content/post/20190527-incident-postmortem-en.md

 Key lessons

-* The CyberMiles development team must increase test coverage, especially on original and innovative features.
+* The CyberMiles development team must increase software testing coverage, especially on original and innovative features.
 * Incident response coordination between core developers and validator operators could be improved.
 In this case, the root cause was identified and patched quickly, but coordination across validators took a very long time.
 * DPoS blockchains like CyberMiles could suffer [service disruptions](https://www.trustnodes.com/2018/06/16/eos-stops-functioning-network) without forking or security breach.
-* A diverse group of validators improve the blockchain security but could prolong service disruption by making it difficult to reach quorum.
+* A diverse group of validators improve blockchain security but could prolong service disruption by making it difficult to reach a quorum.